Magewinds Free Rules for Magical Duels

 0.4 - Fighter Pack #

-You and your opponent will need to choose a fighter pack.
+The players must agree on which fighter pack to use.
 A fighter pack contains rules for different types of fighters.
 These are called fighter profiles.
 The fighter pack will also specify how to assemble these fighter profiles into a warband.

 0.5 - Scenario Pack #